 To create an automation based on a form, do the following:

-To finalize the automation, a task must use the form submission as our trigger event.
+When creating form submission automations, the task must use the form submission as the trigger event.

-To create an automation task for form submissions, do the following:
+To create a legacy automation task for form submissions, do the following:

 Note: Your company's business hours are set within your company profile by the Administrator.